noyoshi/dotfiles/README.md

 - I am not tracking my `bundle/` folder, as that contains all the modules except Vundle that are downloaded using Vundle.
 You might need to manually create a `.vim/bundle` folder before downloading stuff with Vundle.
+- Use `ctags` in conjunction with vim to index projects

 ## Fonts
 - I have taken to using `Fira Code` as my default font for OSX.
 In iTerm with